NetworkMathematics/FrontPage/IndianaProjects.md

    2. MathGloss almost 5K terms (without official definitions, the definition is implicitly the sum of the information in the human-curated resources HCR)
    3. Wolfram MathWorld 13k concepts, which can onlybe used indirectly through Wikidata, per license regulations.

-2. ### Trouver+KnowTex+LLMs
+2. ### Trouver+KnowTex+nLab

-   [KnowTex](https://github.com/ElifUskuplu/KnowTex) by [Elif Uskuplu](), Larry Moss and myself is a project to help people understand mathematical text by explaining its logical structure using graphs.
-The logical structure is explained by the authors of the mathematical text, and their use of \LaTeX macros.
+[KnowTex](https://github.com/ElifUskuplu/KnowTex) by [Elif Uskuplu](https://elifuskuplu.github.io/), Larry Moss and myself is a project to help people understand mathematical text by explaining its logical structure using graphs.
+The logical structure is explained by the authors of the mathematical text, and their use of LaTeX macros.
+The system is inspired by Massot's BluePrint for Lean, but does not require files in preText format, so it's easier on the human mathematician.

+Lean's Blueprint describes the logical structure of a mathematical text, but it also maps it into Lean components (to help with formalization), so it's dedicated to a specific interactive theorem prover, Lean.
+Massot generalized it, removing the component mapping to Lean, but kept the preText dependency.
+(This is, by and large, a good dependency, as preText can  output several formats besides pdf, including Braille.)
+But it's not easy to transform a latex file into a preText file, and this is one of the advantages of KnowTex.

+A very different approach is taken by [Trouver](https://github.com/hyunjongkimmath/trouver) by [Hyun Jong Kim.](https://sites.google.com/view/hyunjongkimmath/), a number theorist.
+Trouver uses machine learning to 'discover' which bits of a mathematical text are definitions, which are results, which are explanations, examples, etc.
+For people like us, trying to map out the whole of mathematical knowledge, this is much better, as it can be applied to any math pdf you want.
+But it's also worse, from the point of view that there are no guarantees at all that machine learning is doing the correct thing.
+At least so far.

+The idea of this preliminary project would be to put KnowTex and Trouver together, to get some metric for verification, using the nLab corpus.

+ Why nLab is special here.
+The nLab corpus sits in a unique middle position: * Informal but highly structured
+* Definition-heavy
+*Concept-centric rather than theorem-centric
+* Rich in narrative explanation

+nLab pages do not have explicit \uses markup (as KnowTex needs).
+But they do have very strong rhetorical and structural cues.

+This makes nLab a perfect testbed for automatic vs explicit structure.